6 Expert Energy Efficient Home Tips for Your Home

 2. Know your home

-Before your home energy audit, take the time to observe your comfort in each room of your home; pay attention to temperature, drafts, and sunlight.
+Do an energy audit of your home, taking time to observe your comfort in each room.
+Pay attention to temperature, drafts, and sunlight.
 This information is invaluable to your auditor in helping to determine areas of improvement. – E3 Power

 The Department of Energy estimates that a properly insulated attic can reduce your residential electricity usage and deliver savings of 10 to 50% off your monthly energy bill.
 Although fiberglass insulation has a lower upfront cost and is easy to apply, it can hide air leaks and is less efficient.
 Advanced home builders recommend blown-in cellulose insulation, which has a better R-Value rating of 3.2 to 3.9, providing much better insulation quality. – Home Energy Club

-Homeowners can make their homes more energy efficient by utilizing smart home energy management tools – starting with the Emporia Vue Energy Monitor.
+Homeowners can make their homes more energy efficient by utilizing smart home energy management tool, like the Emporia Vue Energy Monitor.
 The Vue monitors and identifies how much energy is being used in homes and by which circuits.
-Pair the Emporia Vue with other Emporia smart products like Smart Plugs, EV Charger, and Home Battery System, as well as third-party thermostats and solar systems to automate energy use and storage to limit consumption when energy is in demand, or to consume energy when there is excess solar energy. – Emporia Energy
+Pair the Emporia Vue with other Emporia smart products like Smart Plugs, an EV Charger, and a Home Battery System, as well as third-party thermostats and solar systems to automate energy usage and storage to limit consumption when energy is in demand, or to consume energy when there is excess solar energy. – Emporia Energy

 Reduce your CO2 in your kitchen